Outward: Development

 Nine Dots set out to design a game that was intentionally ambitious for a small studio as they wanted to prove that it was not necessary to use what they deemed as unhealthy habits, such as crunch, when making games.

 The ability to play the game in split screen came about because CEO Guillaume Boucher-Vidal loved playing games that way with his family and bemoaned the fact that he couldn't play RPGs such as The Elder Scrolls V: Skyrim or Oblivion that way.
 Boucher-Vidal noted that implementing such a feature was "extremely difficult" and that the team had to make "heavy sacrifices to make it work", noting that "Making it happen in our game made us understand why it was so rare nowadays".
 The team also noted that the relatively low budget prevented the game from having elaborate cutscenes or lip synching, which made it difficult to construct marketing material.
 The game was ported to Nintendo Switch by Sneakybox and published by Plaion.

 Downloadable content

 The first downloadable content for Outward, "The Soroboreans", was released on 16 June 2020 for PC and 7 July 2020 for PS4 and Xbox.
 The Soroboreans adds a new region called the Antique Plateau, a fourth major quest-line path, new dungeons, bosses, enchantments and more.

 The second DLC, "The Three Brothers", came out on 15 December 2020 for PC and 18 May 2021 for consoles.
 It adds a new end-game region called Caldera, and end-game quest line, bosses, and more.

 Reception

-The game received "mixed or average" reviews according to review aggregator Metacritic.
+The game received "mixed or average" reviews according to review aggregator platform Metacritic.

 Outward has sold over one million copies.